 Payment will not be made for shoes to correct minor orthopedic problems such as pes planus, metatarsus adductus, and internal tibial torsion.

 Orthotic Devices

 Orthotic devices include leg braces, neck braces, knee braces and supports, spinal supports, splints, brace attachments and repairs.
 The request for approval should include the following:

-- A complete description of special type brace; - The recipients mental and physical ability to use the device;
+• A complete description of special type brace;